farukmiftari994/Soccer_World_Project_MERN/README.md

 This project is a web application built with the MERN stack (MongoDB, Express.js, React, Node.js) focused on creating and managing soccer player cards.
-The application allows an admin to create unique player cards, which include details like the player's name, position, team, and statistics.
+The application allows an admin to create unique player cards, which include details like the player's name, position and statistics.

 Users can browse and select cards to add to their personal collection.
 However, each player card can only be owned by one user at a time.
 Once a user claims a card, it becomes unavailable to others.
 This ensures a unique and exclusive collection for each user.